Article

 Commonly, companies determine that to properly monitor and manage remotely, they need better visibility of the hardware or software functionality of their devices.
 Without understanding the state of things like a user-facing application or the health status of a critical hardware/network component, properly tracking and assessing availability becomes very difficult.

 Often, custom software development is needed to expose hardware components or software application status data for the RMM enterprise to be able to ingest the data.
-Some RMM tools, like Canopy, allow companies to send data directly to the Agent residing on the device or to the RMM Enterprise in the form of an event.
+Some RMM tools, like Canopy, allow companies to send data directly to the agent residing on the device or to the RMM Enterprise in the form of an event.
 These events should contain key status information that you need to know; and that informs the enterprise to drive a calculation, generate an alert, trigger an automated action, etc.

 If you can only determine if the software application is running but not if it is functioning properly (i.e., can end-users interact), then you should update your gap analysis to include the development work required to surface that application data.